Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Parameterizing the form factors GA , GE and GM using Pad e and z -expansion fits

 Another estimate of $\mu^{u-d}$ is obtained from a linear fit to the $G_M/G_E$ data as shown in Fig.~\ref{fig:VFF-G_EoverG_M}.
 The left panel shows separate fits to the $a091m170L$ and $a071m170$ data with the $\{4^{N\pi},3^\ast\}$ strategy.
 The right panel shows the fit to the combined data from these two ensembles.
 (Data from the other three larger volume $M_\pi \sim 270$~MeV ensembles are included only for comparison.)
 The result from the fit to the two $M_\pi \approx 170$~MeV ensembles, $\mu^{u-d} = 4.67(12)$, is consistent with that in Eq.~\eqref{eq:VFF_final2}.

-This second analysis has the advantage of evading the two-step process used to get results given in Sec.~\ref{sec:CCFV}: first a parameterization of the $Q^2$ behavior and then CCFV fits to the observables with just leading order corrections in $\{a,M_\pi, M_\pi L\}$.
+This heuristic analysis has the advantage of evading the two-step process used to get results given in Sec.~\ref{sec:CCFV}: first a parameterization of the $Q^2$ behavior and then CCFV fits to the observables with just leading order corrections in $\{a,M_\pi, M_\pi L\}$.
 The disadvantage is assuming that the $\{a,M_\pi, M_\pi L\}$ corrections can be neglected, even though the data in Figs.~\ref{fig:GA4s5e},~\ref{fig:GEsummary} and~\ref{fig:GMsummary} suggest it.
-The remarkable outcome is that these estimates are consistent with those given in Eqs.~\eqref{eq:finalcharges},~\eqref{eq:rAfinal}, and~\eqref{eq:VFF_final} but with much smaller errors in all cases.
-Also note that these fits give $G_E(Q^2=0) = 0.999(5)$ and $G_M(Q^2=0) = 4.52(5)$, ie, a necessary consistency check of the electric charge and the magnetic moment.
+The remarkable outcome is that the estimates from the heuristic analysis are consistent with those given in Eqs.~\eqref{eq:finalcharges},~\eqref{eq:rAfinal}, and~\eqref{eq:VFF_final} but with much smaller errors in all cases.
+Also note that these fits give $G_E(Q^2=0) = 0.999(5)$ and $G_M(Q^2=0) = 4.52(5)$, i.e., a necessary consistency check against the precisely known values for the electric charge and the magnetic moment.

 To understand why the dipole fit does not work for $G_A$ in this case also, we note that the errors on points at small $Q^2$ grow as $Q^2 \to 0$ because the extrapolation in $\tau$ to remove ESC in the $\{4^{N\pi},2^{\rm sim}\}$ fits is large on the $170$~MeV ensembles as can be seen from Fig.~\ref{fig:aff4STcomp}.
 Similarly, the errors grow as $Q^2$ increases because the statistical signal-to-noise degrades.
-Thus, the dipole fit in Fig.~\ref{fig:FFfits} with $M_A$ left as a free parameter is anchored by the smaller error points in the middle and fails at both ends as it does not have enough degrees of freedom to capture the curvature.
-The Pad\'e $\{g_A,0,2\}$, with one additional degree of freedom, becomes sufficient.
+Thus, the dipole fit in Fig.~\ref{fig:FFfits} with $g_A$ and $M_A$ left as free parameters is anchored by the smaller error points in the middle and fails at both ends as it does not have enough degrees of freedom to fully capture the curvature.
+The Pad\'e $\{g_A,0,2\}$, with one additional degree of freedom, is sufficient.